Irshadanwar/Certificates/Gold Medalist in IIT Bombay Techfest CA Program/README.md

 ---

-## 🏢 About Techfest, IIT Bombay
+🏢 About Techfest, IIT Bombay
-**Techfest, IIT Bombay**, is Asia's largest science and technology festival, attracting participation from students and professionals worldwide.
+Techfest, IIT Bombay, is Asia's largest science and technology festival, attracting participation from students and professionals worldwide.

+Visit the official Techfest website: https://techfest.org/ Explore the CA Program: https://ca.techfest.org/
 As a College Ambassador, I had the opportunity to contribute to the promotion, organization, and successful execution of various activities.
 ---

 ## 🎖 Certificate Details